-- The animal is found by the University to be out of control or disruptive and the animal's owner does not take immediate and effective action to control it. - The animal is not housebroken or kept in a cage where waste can be managed effectively - The animal is found to be neglected or mistreated and prompt corrective action is not taken. - The animal is physically ill. - The animal is unreasonably dirty. - A service animal attempts to enter a place on campus where the presence of a service animal causes danger to the safety of the owner, animal, or other members of campus. - Students whose animal is found to be disruptive, unkempt or endangers the safety of others will be referred to the Office of Student Affairs/ Dean of Students for conduct violation.
+- The animal is found by the University to be out of control or disruptive and the animal's owner does not take immediate and effective action to control it. - The animal is not housebroken or kept in a cage where waste can be managed effectively - The animal is found to be neglected or mistreated and prompt corrective action is not taken. - The animal is physically ill. - The animal is unreasonably dirty. - A service animal attempts to enter a place on campus where the presence of a service animal causes danger to the safety of the owner, animal, or other members of campus. - The owners has received multiple adjudicated infractions relating to the service animal and has failed to take effective action to address said infractions. - Students whose animal is found to be disruptive, unkempt or endangers the safety of others will be referred to Office of Student Affairs/ Dean of Students for conduct violation. - All animals involved in aggressive behaviors can be immediately removed from campus regardless of status.
+Aggressive behavior includes, but is not limited to, biting, or fighting with other animals or people.
+The owner must undergo the student conduct process following any incidents.
+The university may take steps such as reporting the animal to the local animal control office, banning the animal from campus, or requiring behavior assessments.